Rodante Marcoleta

-Rodante Dizon Marcoleta (/mɑːrkəˈlɛtə/, /tgl/; born July 29, 1953) is a Filipino television host, lawyer, and politician who has served as a senator of the Philippines since 2025.
-A former member of the Partido Demokratiko Pilipino, he served as the representative for the SAGIP Partylist from 2016 to 2025 and as the representative for the Alagad Party-list from 2004 to 2013.
-He is the first elected Philippine senator affiliated with the Iglesia Ni Cristo.
+Rodante Dizon Marcoleta (/mɑːrkəˈlɛtə/, /tgl/; born July 29, 1953) is a Filipino politician, lawyer, and television host who has served as a senator of the Philippines since 2025.
+A former member of the Partido Demokratiko Pilipino, he served as the representative for the SAGIP Partylist from 2016 to 2025 and for the Alagad Party-list from 2004 to 2013.
+He is the first elected Philippine senator affiliated with the Iglesia ni Cristo.

-During his tenure in the lower house, he chaired the Committee on Poverty Alleviation (2009), and later the Special Committee on Globalization and WTO (2018).
-Marcoleta also chaired the CA Committee on Public Works and Highways, and as assistant majority leader of the Commission on Appointments until he was unanimously expelled from five committees.
-He served as a senior deputy House majority leader from 2018 to 2019, and as a deputy speaker from 2019 to 2022.
+During his tenure in the House of Representatives, Marcoleta chaired the Committee on Poverty Alleviation in 2009 and later the Special Committee on Globalization and WTO in 2018.
+He also chaired the Commission on Appointments Committee on Public Works and Highways and served as assistant majority leader of the Commission on Appointments before being removed from five committees.
+He served as senior deputy House majority leader from 2018 to 2019 and as a deputy speaker from 2019 to 2022.

+Marcoleta was arrested on July 6, 2026, after the Sandiganbayan charged him with plunder for receiving ₱75 million in undeclared campaign donations as a congressman prior to the 2025 election campaign, and is currently awaiting trial.

 Early life and education

-Rodante Dizon Marcoleta was born on July 29, 1953, in Paniqui, Tarlac.
-His parents are farmers and he is the second among nine siblings.
+Rodante Marcoleta was born on July 29, 1953, in Paniqui, Tarlac.
+He graduated cum laude with a Bachelor of Arts degree in 1973.
+By 1989, he earned his law degree at San Sebastian College – Recoletos.

-Marcoleta obtained a master's degree in business administration at the University of the East and a doctorate in public administration at the University of the Philippines Diliman in 2020.
-He also accomplished a developmental leadership program at Harvard Kennedy School.
+Marcoleta later obtained a master's degree in business administration at the University of the East and obtained a doctorate in public administration at the University of the Philippines Diliman in 2020.
+He also earned a developmental leadership certificate at Harvard Kennedy School.

+Pre-legal career

+Marcoleta worked as a logistics supervisor at the Concrete Aggregates Corporation from 1975 to 1977, and as a research director at the Philippine Contractors Association from 1978 to 1980.
+At the Triumph Group of Companies, he served as an executive assistant for less than one year, and by 1982, he was given the position of deputy executive director at the International Federation of Asian and Western Pacific Contractors Associations (IFAWPCA), which he held until 2004.

+In 1989, Marcoleta wrote an essay on the architecture of Iglesia Ni Cristo churches for the commemorative book titled 75 Blessed Years of the Iglesia Ni Cristo, 1914-1989.

+Legal career

+In May 1992, Marcoleta filed a petition before the Supreme Court to halt the Media-Citizens Quick Count (MCQC) from further tabulating any more votes in the 1992 elections due to alleged violations in quick count procedures as set by the Commission on Elections.